- The new Slack integration, like the V1 integration, allows you to acknowledge and resolve PagerDuty incidents from the Slack user interface.

 - Send messages as you: This is used to post notifications into the selected channel when a PagerDuty incident has been triggered, updated or resolved.

 Click Allow to authorize.
 Once this step is complete, you can then begin connecting PagerDuty services to a specific Slack channel.
+Continue to Add the Slack Extension to a Service to complete the integration.

 - Select Slack V2 from the dropdown menu and enter a friendly Name for the integration, such as